“New & Improved” Integration Flow Editor in SAP Cloud Integration’s Web Application

-The integration flow editor in SAP Cloud Platform Integration’s Web Application is revamped and improved with lot of usability features to enable the integration developers to work with it more efficiently.
+The integration flow editor in SAP Cloud Integration’s Web Application is revamped and improved with lot of usability features to enable the integration developers to work with it more efficiently.

 In this blog, I will give a short overview of each of these new features.